Dry Chemical Powder (DCP Fire Extinguishers): Ultimate Guide

 DCP Powder Price in Pakistan

-DCP powder price in Pakistan is around Rs.
+DCP powder fire extinguisher price in Pakistan is around Rs.
 2,500 for 2kg.
 However, price may vary depending upon size, and brand.
+GreenTech offers DCP powder at reasonable price.
+To get further details, feel free to contact 0321-1719229.

 While extinguishing a fire, you might occasionally inhale some of the powder.
 Although extinguisher powder is typically non-toxic, still, it can irritate your lungs and airways.